AkiraBrahe/BTX_ExpansionPack/README.md

 | Security Forces²                     |           n/a            | F-/Locals                          |
 | Wolf's Dragoons                      |          3005-           | A/Elites                           |

-𓅪 Snow Raven garrison units sometimes used by the Outworlds Alliance after 3061.<br>
+𓅪 The Outworlds Alliance have access to Snow Raven garrison units after 3061.<br>
-² Private Military Security Companies (PMSC) sometimes used by locals.
+² Locals sometimes use security forces instead of their own units.
 </details>

 ### Additional Lances